scmmmh/pywebtools/doc/index.rst

 Welcome to PyWebTools's documentation!
 ======================================

-The PyWebTools package provides a number of helpers for use with the Genshi templating framework (`<http://genshi.edgewall.org/>`_).
-It provides four main
+The PyWebTools package provides a number of helpers for use with Pyramid_, Kajiki_, Formencode_, and SQLAlchemy_ packages.
-modules:

-:mod:`pywebtools.auth`
-  A simple authentication parsing library

-:mod:`pywebtools.form`
-  Form generation helpers

-pywebtools.text
-  Text formatting helpers

-pywebtools.ui
-  User-interface helpers

 API Documentation:

 .. toctree::
    :maxdepth: 2

-   form
+   api/index

 Indices and tables